Connect with an adviser by email at email@example.com or by filling out an interest form.

 Financial Aid and Other Funding

-Students in the program are strongly encouraged to fill out a Free Application for Federal Student Aid (FAFSA) or Washington Application for State Financial Aid (WAFSA), which is required for many forms of aid, including scholarships and loans.
+Students in the program are strongly encouraged to fill out a Free Application for Federal Student Aid (FAFSA) or Washington Application for State Financial Aid (WASFA), which is required for many forms of aid, including scholarships and loans.
 For more information, visit the fee-based programs page of the Office of Student Financial Aid website.
 Fee-based students are not eligible for tuition exemptions or university grants, including the Husky Promise program.

 Scholarships and Other Financial Resources

 The Office of Merit Scholarships, Fellowships & Awards offers information and resources about student scholarship opportunities and mentors students through the various application processes.

 Students may qualify for specific scholarships and other financial aid that are tied to their background or prospective career field, including the opportunities below.

 Financial Aid for Black, Indigenous, and People of Color